 When you are in Sparland, you'll notice that it is more blue-collar than most other communities in America.
 43.31% of Sparland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sparland is a village of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Sparland who work in healthcare (7.64%), management occupations (7.64%), and office and administrative support (7.01%).

-The percentage of adults in Sparland who are college-educated is close to the national average for all communities of 21.84%: 18.25% of the adults in Sparland have a bachelor's degree or advanced degree.
+In terms of college education, Sparland is nearly on par with the US average for all cities of 21.84%: 18.25% of adults 25 and older in Sparland have a bachelor's degree or advanced degree.

 The per capita income in Sparland in 2022 was $26,645, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,580 for a family of four.
 However, Sparland contains both very wealthy and poor people as well.